TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkHandling/Index.rst

 Link handling
 =============

-Link entered in the backend in TYPO3 are stored in an internal format in the database.
+Links entered in the backend in TYPO3 are stored in an internal format in the database.

 ..  include:: /Images/ManualScreenshots/Backend/BackendLinkFormats.txt